 There is also increasing evidence that primary aged children are not only taking smart phones up to bed at night but using them late into the night and early morning to access social media sites.
 It is vital, therefore, we equip young children with the skills they need to stay safe online and help them develop good digital habits while they are young.

 The aim of the #DigitalSunsetChallenge is, firstly, to raise awareness of the need to support young children to control their phones and devices, not be controlled by them, and secondly to help them develop a good ‘digital diet’.

-A regular ‘Digital Sunset’ of switching off phones, tablets and gaming consoles an hour or so before going to bed sounds very straightforward, but most parents find it a constant struggle to divert their children’s attention away from the 24/7 online conversation and back into the ‘real world’.
+A regular ‘Digital Sunset’ of switching off phones, tablets and gaming consoles with tons of legit cash games an hour or so before going to bed sounds very straightforward, but most parents find it a constant struggle to divert their children’s attention away from the 24/7 online conversation and back into the ‘real world’.
 There is overwhelming parental support for the idea that it is so much easier for children to take a break from tech before bedtime, if all their friends are doing it too.

 Of course schools must play their part, and the newly-formulated PSHEE curriculum must include essential guidance about how to be safe online, how to build emotional resilience, how to conduct online relationships, and what amounts to inappropriate and, indeed, illegal online conduct.
 All primary school teachers need to be provided with compulsory on-line safety training, and parents also need to be educated on how to use parental controls and set up broadband filters to safeguard their children.